Karen Buck MP

 Karen was first elected to Parliament in 1997.
 She has been the MP for Westminster North since 2010 and for Regent’s Park and Kensington North for 13 years from 1997 to 2010.

-Her Private Members’ Bill has now received Royal Assent as The Homes (Fitness for Human Habitation) Act 2018 and becomes into force at the end of March 2019.
+Her Private Members’ Bill received Royal Assent as The Homes (Fitness for Human Habitation) Act 2018 and came into force at the end of March 2019.
 It gives tenants, in both social and private sectors, the ability to take action against landlords letting unfit properties.

-In Parliament, Karen currently serves on the Joint Committee of Human Rights and on the Panel of Chairs.
-She was Parliamentary Private Secretary to the Leader of the Opposition, Ed Miliband, and also served as Shadow Minister for Work and Pensions and then for Education.
+Karen was Parliamentary Private Secretary to the Leader of the Opposition, Ed Miliband, and also served as Shadow Minister for Work and Pensions and then for Education.
 In the Labour Government she was Parliamentary Under-Secretary of State at the Department of Transport.

 She has a breadth of experience and knowledge across Parliament as a former Regional Assistant to the Minister for London, a member of the Select Committees for Home Affairs, for Children, Schools and Families, for Work and Pension and for Education.